onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![Dynamically loaded file list](../../images/user-guide/web-file-browser/layout-infinite-scroll.png#screenshot)

-To quickly jump to the desired file or directory, type desired phrase, in the search bar located below the breadcrumbs, and you will be moved to the first file or directory which name stars with the desired prefix.
+To quickly jump to the desired file or directory, type desired phrase, in the search bar located below the breadcrumbs, and you will be moved to the first file or directory which name starts with the desired prefix.

 ![Jump to prefix feature](../../images/user-guide/web-file-browser/jump-to-prefix.png#screenshot)

-Apart from basic details displayed on the list, additional information and characteristics of files is presented using tags.
-For instance, the tags include information whether a file is shared, has Quality of Service requirements attached or is marked as Dataset.
+Apart from basic details displayed on the list, additional information and characteristics of files are presented using tags.
+For instance, the tags include information on whether a file is shared, has Quality of Service requirements attached or is marked as Dataset.

-## DODAĆ JAKIŚ OBRAZEK Z DATASETEM I ARCHIWUM

 ![Example of additional information about files using tags](../../images/user-guide/web-file-browser/layout-file-tags.png#screenshot)

 ## File browser features

-All file management operations offered by the file browser are available in the context menu invoked with a right-click or using the three-dots button on the left of each list entry.
+All file management operations offered by the file browser are available in the context menu invoked with a right-click or using the three-dots button on the right of each list entry.

 ::: tip
 Some operations require appropriate [privileges](spaces.md#space-privileges)